 The preparation of financial statements in conformity with MFRS and IFRS requires the use of certain critical accounting estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reported financial period.
 It also requires the PRS Provider to exercise their judgement in the process of applying the Fund's accounting policies.
 The PRS Provider believes that the underlying assumptions are appropriate and the Fund's financial statements therefore present the financial position results fairly.
-Although these estimates and judgment are based on the PRS Provider's best knowledge of current events and actions, actual results may differ.
+Although these estimates and judgement are based on the PRS Provider's best knowledge of current events and actions, actual results may differ.

-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 2(i).
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 2(i).

-A number of new standards, amendments to standards and interpretations are effective for financial periods beginning after 20 December 2022 (date of launch).
+(i) New standards, amendment and interpretations effective after 6 December 2023 (date of launch) and have not been early adopted.
+A number of new standards, amendments to standards and interpretations are effective for financial periods beginning after 6 December 2023 (date of launch).
 None of these are expected to have a material effect on the financial statements of the Fund, except the following set out below:

-Amendments to MFRS 101 'Classification of liabilities as current or non-current' clarify that liabilities are classified as either current or noncurrent, depending on the rights that exist at the end of the reporting period.
+Amendments to MFRS 101 'Classification of liabilities as current or non-current' clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
 Classification is unaffected by the entity's expectations or events after the reporting date (e.g. the receipt of a waiver or a breach of covenant).